Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: Relative intersections of two 4-dimensional quadrics

 \subsection{Quadric intersection fibrations containing a line}

-We say that a morphism $X \to Y$ \linedef{contains a line} over $Y$ if $X$ contains a surface generically ruled over $Y$ via the restriction of the morphism.
 The case of complete intersections of two quadrics of dimension $n \geq 4$ over a field that contain a line was studied in \cite{colliot-thelene_sansuc_swinnerton-dyer:quadrics_I}.
-In particular, an explicit geometric proof of the rationality of $X \to \PP^1$ can be given as a special case (see also \cite[Prop.~2.2]{colliot-thelene_sansuc_swinnerton-dyer:quadrics_I})
+In particular, an explicit geometric proof of the rationality of $X \to \PP^1$ can be given as a special case (see also \cite[Prop.~2.2]{colliot-thelene_sansuc_swinnerton-dyer:quadrics_I}).